 Invest in a good project manager

-Yes, it may be an outlay at the start, but the time and money you will save by investing in a good project manager to oversee the project will be more than worth it.
+Yes, it may seem like a big cost at the start, but the time and money you will save by investing in a good project manager to oversee the project will be more than worth it.

 The project manager is responsible for the coordination of all aspects of the work, which will eliminate most of the common pitfalls associated with doing it yourself.

-Think smart when it comes to materials and fittings
+Think smart when it comes to bathroom materials and fittings

 Don’t renovate with regret